Ajwyunsx/linc_luau/README.md

 See test/Test.hx

-Be sure to read the Lua documentation
+Be sure to read the Luau documentation www.luau.org/getting-started/
-www.lua.org/manual/5.1/manual.html

 ```haxe
 import llua.Lua;